CLASS ID: 3Z2B

 Robert Cuerden & David Parker

 This course will be an open discussion and critique of photographic skills and technology.
 Join Robert and David, along with an invited professional photographer, for a session of critique and review of their compositions.
 Time permitting, there will be an opportunity to do a photo walkabout at the art center and a critique of those images.
 Be prepared to complete assignments for following sessions.
 You are encouraged to bring a selection of up to 3 images (digital or prints), which will be reviewed by the instructors and class members in an open critique.
-Please email questions and/or requests to the instructors at email@example.com and firstname.lastname@example.org and email@example.com.
+Please email questions and/or requests to the instructors at email@example.com and firstname.lastname@example.org.
+Come to one class or all 3!